 A bridge will take you over the water to another island names Scout Island.
 It is apparently where boy scouts can come in groups and camp – I read this somewhere.
 No one was camping here when we visited, and many people were using the area to walk their dogs, and let them swim.
 My son, who was visiting us from New Hampshire, went swimming at this beach.

 A Final Word About Long Point Camping

-The campground island is mostly wide open with very little shade.
+The downside: The campground island is mostly wide open with very little shade.
 Occasionally a site will have a tree – Site 19 has one (photo below).
 With a tree comes falling leaves, roots, and possible bird droppings, but also some shade.